 - A copy of your bank statement that includes the account holder name, account number and logo or name of your bank.

 - A valid passport or official identity card (not a driver’s license) from the person signing the contract and from shareholders who, directly or indirectly, have 25% or more of the shares or voting rights.
-Please note that the MRZ code needs to be clearly visible.
+Note that the MRZ code needs to be clearly visible.
 The personal identification number can be blurred.

-In addition to filling out the application, please make sure the following are clearly stated on your website or in your app:
+In addition to filling out the application, make sure the following are clearly stated on your website or in your app:

 - Terms and conditions, which should include: a description of the product or service that you sell, if you do subscription based or instant payments, legal entity name, description of third parties that provide the service or product (if applicable).